ctechfilmuniversity/lecture_ss23_creative_coding_for_beginners/docs/03_slides/ccfb_ss23_11_arrays_slides.md

 * The lines have random end points

 --
-* The color is picked at the lines's from the image
+* The color is picked from the image at the lines position

 --